PominovaMS/denovo_benchmarks/README.md

     **Input**: path to a dataset folder containing .mgf files with spectra data
     **Output**: output file (in a common output format) containing predictions for all spectra in the dataset

+    To configure the model for specific data properties (e.g. non-tryptic data, data from a particular instrument, etc.), please use `dataset tags`.
+    Current set of tags includes `nontryptic`, `timstof`, `waters`, `sciex`.
+    Example usage can be found in `algorithms/base/make_predictions_template.sh`.

 - **`input_mapper.py`** — python script to convert input data
 from its original representation (**input format**) to the format expected by the algorithm.